multipathmaster/nomadrcm/README.md

 STEPS FOR DEPLOYING ON THE HASHICORP STACK: (CONSUL/NOMAD):
 1.  edit the variables within the scripts for your environment.
 2.  test that it works by running dead_man_switch.sh loud/silent/talk/kill as well as rocketc||slack_alert.sh queued/running/failed/lost
+3.  `docker build .`
+4.  `docker tag "ID FROM ABOVE" "NEW NAME"`
+5.  export the image however you wish and place it in a repo.  i use a local repo w/ a simple registry container on port 5000.
-3.  copy the below config into nomadrcm.nomad (or whatever_name_you_wish.nomad/json/etc...)
+6.  copy the below config into nomadrcm.nomad (or whatever_name_you_wish.nomad/json/etc...)
 ```
 job "nomadrcm" {
   region = "YOUR_REGION"